 - Refunds cannot be processed until funds are received and posted to your student account.

 - In accordance with federal regulations, the University cannot begin processing refunds until ten days before the official starting date of the term.

 - We cannot issue a refund related to Stafford and other guaranteed student loans until the loan funds have been actually posted to your account and you have a credit balance as a result.
 Please note that Anticipated Aid is not yet posted to your account and cannot, therefore, be refunded.

 - If you have registered for Direct Deposit in PittPAY, your refund will be deposited directly into your bank account two to three business days after the date of the refund transaction in PittPAY under Transaction History.
 The funds will be immediately available for you to use once they are deposited into your account.

-- To sign up for Direct Deposit, log into the student portal at https://my.pitt.edu, and follow this path: My Communities>Student Services> PittPAY.
+- To sign up for Direct Deposit, log into the student portal at https://my.pitt.edu and search for PittPAY.

 - Select Direct Deposit from the PittPAY menu and follow the instructions on the screens.
 Make sure you have a check from your bank account in front of you because you will need the routing and account numbers to complete the process in PittPAY.

 - If you have not registered for Direct Deposit in PittPAY, a refund check will be automatically generated and sent to you at your mailing address from our vendor in Rhode Island.
 You should receive the check three to five business days after the date of the refund transaction on your student account.
 You will then need to endorse the check and deposit it into your bank account.
 Some banks may not make the funds available to you to use for three or more business days, until they are certain the check has cleared through the banking system.